 With the tablet market slowing down, and upgrade cycles being so long, Apple could perhaps have been forgiven for focussing mostly on its laptop-challenging Pro series.
-In fact, it's been almost two and a half years since the regular full-size iPads got a refresh.
+In fact, it was almost two and a half years since the regular full-size iPads got a refresh until the 2017 iPad was released.

 New iPad review: Design